Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Yainer Diaz At The Plate

-- He has hit a long ball in 21.3% of his games this year, and 6.2% of his chances at the plate.
+- He has hit a long ball in 21.0% of his games this year, and 6.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.